reactjs/rfcs/text/0000-hoisting-api.md

 The only alternative to a built-in API is a Recoil-like library.
 I have created one and will hopefully be able to open source it soon.
-Still, that isn't quite equal to having that full hooks and Context integration of a built-in API
+Still, that isn't quite equal to having that full integration of a built-in API